-The One Drawing Challenge is finally open for entries, and the excitement is building — who will take home the prizes of $2,500 and an iPad Pro?
-And who will secure a place among the 100 finalists and get themselves featured in the inaugural One Drawing eBook?
-Only time will tell — to put yourself in the running, submit a drawing to the competition before June 28th to take advantage of the early entry discount.
+The One Drawing Challenge is open for entries, and the excitement is building — who will take home the prizes of $2,500 and global publication?
+And who will secure a place among the 100 finalists and get themselves featured in the next edition of “100 Drawings That Tell Stories About Architecture“?
+Only time will tell — to put yourself in the running, submit a drawing to the competition before July 30th:

-Here’s a run-down of the One Drawing Challenge jury this year:
+Here’s a selection of just some of the influential figures on this year’s One Drawing Challenge jury:

 Suchi Reddy, Founding Principal of Reddymade, established her firm in 2002.
 “Form follows feeling ” is Reddy’ s mantra, and her primary focus and passion is “neuroaesthetics”, the study of how we respond to aesthetic experience.
 Suchi Reddy is a member of the Van Alen Institute Leadership Council, and Board Member for the Design Trust for Public Space and Storefront for Art and Architecture.